 6. Uber CRM

 With a presence in 72 countries, Uber redefines how we move and eat.
-Uber is an American mobility provider allowing people to move conveniently from one location to another.
-One of the things that makes Uber special is that they’re a mobility startup with no cars.
-That means they’re servicing two main customer bases: drivers and passengers.
+Uber is an American mobility provider that allows people to move conveniently from one location to another.
+One of the things that makes Uber special is that it’s a mobility startup with no cars.
+That means it’s servicing two main customer bases: drivers and passengers.

 Uber CRM Case Study: